Man Utd must have serious think about De Gea future, says Bosnich

-Manchester United will need to have "a serious think" about the future of David de Gea, former Red Devils goalkeeper Mark Bosnich says.
+Manchester United will need to have "a serious think" about the future of David de Gea, former Red Devils goalkeeper Mark Bosnich said.

-De Gea's place in Ole Gunnar Solskjaer's side came back under scrutiny following a poor performance in the 3-1 FA Cup semi-final defeat to Chelsea.
+De Gea's place in Ole Gunnar Solskjaer's side came back under scrutiny after a poor performance in the 3-1 FA Cup semi-final defeat to Chelsea.

 The United manager kept faith with the Spain international and he kept a clean sheet in the 2-0 win over Leicester City on the last day of the Premier League season, which secured the Red Devils' top-four finish.